ClippyRoyale/WorldConverter/README.md

 ## System Requirements
 This program doesn't have a very attractive interface.
 This is because I'd rather spend my time making the program *work*.
 In fact, it'll work on basically any operating system released in the last 15 years.

-The online version will work on any operating system that can run a modern web browser.
-Here are the recommended browsers for various versions:
+The online (Replit) version will work on any operating system that can run a modern web browser:
 * MacOS 10.7 or later
-** MacOS 10.12– : Firefox
+** MacOS 10.12– : Use Firefox
-** MacOS 10.7–10.11: Chromium Legacy
+** MacOS 10.7–10.11: Use Chromium Legacy
 * Windows 7 or later (Firefox)

-The offline version will run on any operating system that can run Python 3.5:
+If you download the source code from this Github project's Releases, it will run on any operating system that can run Python 3.5:
 * MacOS 10.5 or later
 * Windows Vista or later